mostrovoi/videorental/README.md

 * A unique slug for films and customer could have been used along with the UUID to allow easier retrieval and manipulations of films and customers via API

+* For simplicity an in-memory database has been used.
+A dockerized database e.g. Postgresql allows a closer resemblance to production environment.

 * The filmtransaction repository works with the assumption that the events are in order.
 The column createdOn is used also as rentedOn.
 A different field rentedOn could have been added to allow this separation of concern.